Deepa-Anand-Patil/Sales-and-Profit-report-Dashboard-using-POWER-BI/README.md

 In the third Donut graph Sales by Ship mode is shown, a dropdown is provided to select category of the products sold.
 This dropdown is used to change the values for Sales by Region, Ship mode, and segment graphs.

-The file (.pbix) can be downloaded in the repository.
+A short video is added to see report functionality.
+FILE NAME: Sales_Profit_Report_Video The file (.pbix) can be downloaded in the repository.
 FILE NAME: Sales_Profit_Report The data used to create the report is uploaded as Super Store Data.xlsx